Ek Cup Cha

 The shooting of Ek Cup Cha started on October 15, 2010.
-But for different circumstances regarding producers, it cannot be released.
-It is the first film produced by actor Ferdous Ahmed.
+But for different circumstances regarding producers, it could not be released.
+It was the first film produced by actor Ferdous Ahmed.
 It was finally released in 60 cinema halls in Bangladesh on November 28, 2014.

 Story

-A professor of English of a college Shafiq (Ferdous Ahmed) fall in love with a librarian Deepa (Moushumi).
-But he cannot tell this to her.
-He used to keep rose on Deepa's table every day.
-Suddenly, he decides to tell her about his love and asked Deepa to take a cup of tea with him.
+A professor of English of a college Shafiq (Ferdous Ahmed) falls in love with a librarian Deepa (Moushumi) but he cannot tell this to her.
+He kept a rose on Deepa's table every day.
+Suddenly, he decided to tell her about his love and asked Deepa to take a cup of tea with him.
 He faces some difficulties in his way.
 Kolkata super star Rituparna Sengupta is seen in a bar in a special appearance.
 Humayun Faridi acted as a doctor in this film.